Questions & Answers School Board Campaigning

 ARE THERE RESTRICTIONS ON HOW I CAN RAISE MONEY?

 You CANNOT accept contributions from corporations, banks, savings and loan associations, credit unions, and insurance companies.
 This restriction includes non-monetary as well as monetary contributions.
 You CANNOT accept money anonymously in excess of $10, nor money contributed in the name of another.
 If you borrow money for your campaign, you must identify the lender on your report.
 If you receive money from a non-Iowa committee, that committee must file a Verified Statement Registration.

 If the material is paid for before the $750 threshold is crossed, you have the option to file a DR-SFA for purposes of using a shorter "paid for by" attribution statement.

 WHEN DOES REPORTING CEASE & THE COMMITTEE DISSOLVE?

-By filing the final report (with an ending balance of zero, all bills paid, loans paid or forgiven and campaign property disposed of) AND by signing and filing a Statement of Dissolution (DR-3) form.
-You continue to have to file reports, even of zero activity, until you file the Statement of Dissolution form and it is approved by the Board.
+You must file the final disclosure report (showing an ending balance of $0.00, all bills paid, loans paid or forgiven and campaign property disposed of) AND by signing and filing a Statement of Dissolution (DR-3).
+You continue to have to file reports, even if your committee is inactive, until you file the Statement of Dissolution and it is approved by the Board.